mixologee/golang24/README.md

 # golang24
-learn go in 24 hours book
+Sample code based on STY Go in 24 Hours